-Most people have heard of the prized baby alpaca wool woven to make elegant scarves and warm sweaters, but probably less well-known is the luxurious wool of the vicuña, the smaller camelid cousin of the alpaca that roams wild exclusively in the Andes Mountains.
-The natural fibers of the vicuña are considered the rarest in the world due to the strict conservation restrictions on the shearing process.
+Most people have heard of the prized baby alpaca wool woven to make elegant scarves and warm sweaters.
+Still, probably less well-known is the luxurious wool of the vicuña, the smaller camelid cousin of the alpaca that roams wild exclusively in the Andes Mountains.
+The natural fibers of the vicuña are the rarest in the world due to the strict conservation restrictions on the shearing process.
 One yard of natural vicuña fabric sells for more than $1800!

 Protecting the Vicuña

-During Inca rule, the localities practiced the shearing ritual known as chaccu, which involved the herding of wild vicuña once every four years into stone corrals, a practice still performed in present day in Peru.
-Further regulations have been enacted by the governments in Peru, Bolivia, Argentina, and Chile which limit shearing of vicuña as well as require an official certification from the governments to prove its ethical production.
+During the Inca rule, the localities practiced the shearing ritual known as chaccu, which involved the herding of wild vicuña once every four years into stone corrals, a practice still performed in the present day in Peru.
+The governments have enacted further regulations in Peru, Bolivia, Argentina, and Chile, which limit the shearing of vicuña as well as require an official certification from the governments to prove its ethical production.
 The increased regulation aims to promote the sustainable production of the prized fibers for the economic welfare of local herders as well as protect the animal in its natural habitat.
-Governments have also established special wildlife reserves to further protect and monitor the vicuña.
+Governments have also established special wildlife reserves to protect further and monitor the vicuña.

-While significant efforts have been made to protect the vicuña, poaching still remains a serious concern.
-Conservationists hope that increased awareness of the ethical production of vicuña along with increased government regulation will preserve the wild vicuña as well as the ancient traditions of the people of the Central Andes.
+While significant efforts have been made to protect the vicuña, poaching remains a serious concern.
+Conservationists hope that increased awareness of the ethical production of vicuña along with increased government regulation, will preserve the wild vicuña as well as the ancient traditions of the people of the Central Andes.